sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 ### Conclusion

 That's all from this **series Part-II**.
-Hope you get basic understanding of Streaming in BigQuery from this post.
-Streaming is helpful in cases when you want your data to be instantly available for query, helps in scenario where have an requirement of building real time analysis.
+Hope you will get basic understanding of Streaming in BigQuery from this post.
+Streaming is helpful in cases when you want your data to be instantly available for query, helps in scenario where have a requirement of building real time analysis.

 I would appreciate feedback via comments.
-In next blog which is part of this series, i will be covering **Patching and Updating table schema in Bigquery** which is important when you wanted to add or update fields of table.
+In next blog which is part of this series, I will be covering **Patching and Updating table schema in Bigquery** which is important when you want to add or update fields on table.

 ---------------